Fabian Frei: Return to Basel

-On 23 December 2017, FC Basel announced that Frei would return to the club, signing a four and a half year contract dated up until June 2022.
+On 23 December 2017, FC Basel announced that Frei would return to the club, signing a four-and-a-half-year contract dated up until June 2022.

 Under trainer Marcel Koller Basel won the Swiss Cup in the 2018–19 season.
 In the first round Basel beat Montlingen 3–0, in the second round Echallens Région 7–2 and in the round of 16 Winterthur 1–0.
-In the quarter finals Sion were defeated 4–2 after extra time and in the semi finals Zürich were defeated 3–1.
+In the quarter-finals Sion were defeated 4–2 after extra time and in the semi-finals Zürich were defeated 3–1.
 All these games were played away from home.
 The final was held on 19 May 2019 in the Stade de Suisse Wankdorf Bern against Thun.
-Striker Albian Ajeti scored the first goal, Fabian Frei the second for Basel, then Dejan Sorgić netted a goal for Thun, but the end result was 2–1 for Basel.
+Striker Albian Ajeti scored the first goal, Fabian Frei the second for Basel, then Dejan Sorgić netted a goal for Thun, but the result was 2–1 for Basel.
 Frei played in five cup games and scored not only in the final but also a goal in the match against Echallens.

+On the final day of the summer 2024 transfer window, FCB announced that their captain Fabian Frei had decided to rejoin his youth club Winterthur.
+On 9 September, his contract with Basel was terminated by mutual consent, so that he can take on a new challenge.
+Between the years 2007 to 2015 and again from 2018 to 2024 Frei played a total of 679 games for Basel scoring a total of 94 goals.
+386 of these games were in the Swiss Super League, 46 in the Swiss Cup, 111 in the UEFA competitions (Champions League, Europa League and Conference League) and 136 were friendly games.
+He scored 41 goals in the domestic league, 10 in the cup, 13 in the European games and the other 30 were scored during the test games.
+Fabian Frei is the clubs record holder for the number of competition matches played with the club.
+He played 543 games in league, cup and UEFA.

+FC Winterthur

+On the day of his departure from Basel, he joined fellow Super League side FC Winterthur.
+On 25 February 2025, he announced his plan to retire by the end of the season.